 It is important that horses are clean and dry to help with the 'hands-on' palpation assessment and ensure that any treatments can be applied safely and effectively.
-(They do not need to be as pristine as if going to a show, but they do need to have had any mud etc. brushed off them!)
+(They do not need to be as pristine as if going to a show, but they do need to have had any clumps of mud etc. brushed off!)

-All horses will only be assessed and treated with their owner, or a designated handler present at all times.
-It does help if the person who knows the horse the best can be present because quite often through the session further questions might be raised about your horse's history or current management etc. that a different handler might perhaps struggle to answer.
-It is also helpful for them to be able to see and discuss the issues identified whilst the horse is in front of us all, and it ensures that any relevant exercises etc. can be demonstrated directly to the person who will be carrying them out.
+All horses will only be assessed and treated with their owner, or a designated handler present.
+It does help if the person who knows the horse the best can be there however because quite often through the session further questions might be raised about your horse's history or current management etc. that a different handler might perhaps struggle to answer.
+It is also helpful to be able to see and discuss the issues identified whilst the horse is in front of us all, and it ensures that any relevant exercises etc. can be demonstrated directly to the person who will be carrying them out.

 Is there anything else I need to consider before booking 'routine' appointments?